atkaridarshan04/cloudnative-devops-blueprint/README.md

 <div align="left">

 A custom domain and TLS setup on Kubernetes, and everything that requires end-to-end.

-- Gateway API + wildcard Let's Encrypt cert via DNS-01
-- GitOps deployment (ArgoCD + Argo Rollouts canary)
-- Prometheus/Grafana + blackbox-exporter TLS monitoring
-- GitHub OAuth SSO (Dex, native Grafana OAuth, oauth2-proxy)
+Full breakdown in the table below.

 </div>